AdamOsiowy/django_server/README.md

     `curl -i -H "Accept: application/json" http://127.0.0.1:8000/api/AdamOsiowy/Screenshotter`

 You can do that for all Github users even if they have more than 1k repositories.

+## Next steps:
+- improve the homepage to include a description of the project
+- use created models to store data in database
+- setup docker and CI/CD
+- add POST method support to create repositories via GitHub api
+- improve user and repository pages to contain more informations
+- add tests to check the operation correctness of the server